Loading617/Wavy/README.md

 # Wavy
-A Music Visualizer Extension for the Web
+A Music Visualizer Extension for the Web and Visualizer for the Web App Muziky